 Sustainability Appraisal and Appropriate Assessment

-A Sustainability Appraisal report will company each published stage of a Development Plan Document, including the final Submission version, so that people can view and comment on the findings of the Sustainability Appraisal.
+A Sustainability Appraisal report will accompany each published stage of a Development Plan Document, including the final Submission version, so that people can view and comment on the findings of the Sustainability Appraisal.

 Appropriate Assessment establishes whether proposals within the plan are likely to have significant effects on any sites of international biodiversity importance.